Knowledge Hub

 Can a third party enter into a contract that binds a business?

 A third party can enter into a contract that binds your business.
-So, that is why it is crucial that you get your lines of authority sorted and that you check that the person you are negotiating with has the contract formation authority to sign the contract and bind the third party you are wanting to enter into business with.
+Therefore, you must establish your lines of authority and verify that the person you are negotiating with has the authority to form contracts and bind the third party you wish to enter into business with.

-In the context of contract formation authority an agent is widely defined and is not limited to an agent in its true sense, such as a shipping agent.
+In the context of contract formation authority, an agent is widely defined and is not limited to an agent in its true sense, such as a shipping agent.
 Instead, an agent can include an employee, a contractor or a family member.
-Agent simply means a person or body who was given actual or apparent contract formation authority on the principal’s behalf.
+Agent means a person or body that was given actual or apparent contract formation authority on the principal’s behalf.

 What are the different types of contract formation authority?